faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 1. [All males are expected to serve a 2 year full-time mission](https://www.lds.org/new-era/1981/05/president-kimball-speaks-out-on-being-a-missionary?lang=eng) and [many females serve a 1.5 year mission](https://www.pri.org/stories/2014-08-25/mormon-women-are-flocking-mission-inequalities-remain).
 During this time, missionaries engage in daily individual and companion study of LDS material ([at least 1 hour total daily](https://www.lds.org/church/news/changes-to-missionaries-daily-schedule-allows-more-time-to-teach-gospel?lang=eng)) and they will spend most of their day discussing LDS doctrine within their companionship and with investigators.
 1. Members are to listen to [10 hours of instruction](https://www.lds.org/church/events/october-2017-general-conference?lang=eng) from Church leadership each half year and [carefully review those teachings](https://www.lds.org/prophets-and-apostles/unto-all-the-world/conference-participation-brings-blessings-first-presidency-says?lang=eng) between conferences.

-### Members taught to condition themselves into belief
+### 2. Members taught to condition themselves into belief

+Gaining a testimony of LDS doctrine is considered an essential part of being a Latter-day Saint.
+The commonly prescribed method is to read and pray about the truthfulness of the Book of Mormon (see [Moroni 10:4--5](https://www.lds.org/scriptures/bofm/moro/10.4-5)).
+Other recommended methods border on self-conditioning:

-Members have been encouraged to record their testimony, share it with friends, and listen to it regularly.
+For instance, members have been encouraged to record their testimony, share it with friends, and listen to it regularly.
 Neil L. Andersen [taught](https://www.lds.org/general-conference/2014/10/joseph-smith?lang=eng):

 > Consider recording the testimony of Joseph Smith in your own voice, listening to it regularly, and sharing it with friends.
 Listening to the Prophet’s testimony in your own voice will help bring the witness you seek.